-Supporting the Wellbring of Every Pupil
+Supporting the Wellbeing of Every Pupil

 At RGS, we are deeply committed to fostering a supportive environment where every pupil can thrive emotionally and physically.
 Our dedicated Pastoral and Wellbeing teams work collaboratively to provide comprehensive support, ensuring that all pupils feel safe, secure, and able to achieve their full potential.
 We pride ourselves on our trauma-informed approach to care, and on having a variety of trained staff members whom pupils can turn to for an emotionally available adult.